 As I prepare my students for their semester exam that will include 80-100 vocabulary words, I feel the need to insert little vocabulary activities to help my students review.
 Engaging my students in meaningful review all boils down to three words: integrate, relevant, and reiterate.
+In this article, you'll discover printable activities to help students review and practice vocabulary words.

 Ultimately, meaningful vocabulary instruction all boils down to three words: integrate, reiterate, and relevant.
 When you integrate vocabulary throughout your entire period or school day, reiterate words often, and show their relevance to students, students want to learn new words!